civilblur/youlag/README.md

 - "[Invidious Video Feed](https://github.com/tunbridgep/freshrss-invidious)" FreshRSS extension by tunbridgep.
   - If you prefer to use Invidious instead.
 - "[YouTubeChannel2RssFeed](https://github.com/cn-tools/cntools_FreshRssExtensions)" FreshRSS extension by cn-tools.
-  - Converts YouTube channel links to RSS links when adding new feeds.
+  - Converts YouTube channel links that ends with `@channelName` to compliant RSS links when adding new feeds.

 ## Contribution